AdamSpera/thedocs.adamspera.dev/content/DCCOR/Network/Routing Protocols/Border Gateway Protocol (BGP).md

 In this figure, the Enterprise configured BGP on the two core routers, and the ISP configured BGP on their end accordingly.

-## BGP Path Selection

-### Step 1: Comparing Pairs of Paths

-1. Select a valid path for comparison.
-(Paths with unreachable next-hops are invalid.)
-2. Choose the path with the highest weight.
-3. Choose the path with the highest local preference.
-4. Prefer locally originated paths.
-5. Choose the path with the shorter AS-path.
-6. Choose the path with the lower origin.
-(IGP is lower than EGP.)
-7. Choose the path with the lower multi-exit discriminator (MED).

-### Step 2: Determining the Order of Comparisons

-1. Paths are divided into groups.
-MED is compared within each group using the same rules as in step 1.
-Typically, one group is chosen for each neighbor autonomous system.
-If 'bgp bestpath med always' is configured, one group containing all paths is chosen.
-2. The best path in each group is determined by comparing all paths in the group and keeping the best one so far.
-If a new path is better, it becomes the new temporary best path.
-3. A set of paths containing the best path from each group is formed.
-The overall best path is selected from this set by comparing them as in step 2.

 ## MP-BGP

 Multiprotocol BGP (MP-BGP) is an extension to BGP that enables it to carry routing information for multiple network layer protocols (e.g., IPv4, IPv6, and VPNs) in a single BGP session.